alielmorsy/Amara/CompilerStructure.md

 ### How `listConcile` works under the hood.

-It's a simple function that loops through the given array, and for each element it calls the given widget function and diff both subtrees while forcing the same constrains mentioned before.
+It's a simple function that loops through the given array, and for each element it calls the given widget function and diffs both subtrees while forcing the same constraining mentioned before.

 ## Mixed Children